zuiko21/minimOS/hard/jalapa2.md

 which is the maximum size available in *hobbyist-friendly*, 5v DIP packages.

-The usual need in 65816 systems of some ROM in *bank zero* is no longer *remapping the upper 32k of the first bank of ROM into bank zero, but using a fixed ROM instead.
+The usual need in 65816 systems of some ROM in *bank zero* is no longer *remapping the upper 32k of the first bank of ROM into bank zero, but using a separate ROM instead.

 As the upper 4 address bits are not used, note the `x` as